DeaDiana/TechTea/README.md

 # TechTea
-Java, spring boot and other feature trials
+Java, spring boot and other features trials